radix-sh/dotfiles/README.md

 # dotfiles
-Backups of my dotfiles.
-Fairly self-explanatory.
-I am working to make this cross-platform.
+These are backups of my dotfiles.
+Running `setup.sh` is destructive, so read it carefully (and run `compare.sh` first) beforehand.

-Details:
+Notes for myself:
 * Use hard links, not soft/symbolic links, because hard links are the same file under a different name and can therefore be properly pushed out.
 * `~/.vimrc` has a symlink at `~/.config/nvim/init.vim`